Quantum turbulence: Kelvin waves and vortex reconnections

-Here $k=2\pi/\lambda$ where $\lambda$ is the wavelength and $k$ is the wavevector.
+Here $k=2\pi/\lambda$ where $\lambda$ is the wavelength and $k$ is the wave vector.

 Travelling vortices in quantum fluids can interact with each other, resulting in reconnections of vortex lines and ultimately changing the topology of the vortex configuration when they collide as suggested by Richard Feynman.
 At non-zero temperatures the vortex lines scatter thermal excitations, which creates a friction force with the normal fluid component (thermal cloud for atomic condensates).
 This phenomenon leads to the dissipation of kinetic energy.
 For example, vortex rings will shrink, and Kelvin waves will decrease in amplitude.

 Vortex lattice

 Fig 6.
 Schematic of a cylindrical container rotating at a speed of $\Omega$, forming a vortex lattice of six straight vortex lines.